tg12/bad_packets_blocklist/README.md

-# bad_packets_blocklist
-A blocklist based on sources from Bad Packets Report
+# A blocklist based on sources from Bad Packets Report

 A blocklist for use in iptables, firewalls, IDS and IDP etc.